 History Days Weekend

-Friday, September 14, 7 p.m.: GEM Radio Theatre presents “Dessert with the Dead” following a dramatic Graveyard Walk through Main Street’s Union Cemetery adjacent to the North Creek Baptist Church.
+Following last year's sellout Graveyard Walk, GEM Radio Theatre is planning a sequel “Dessert with the Dead” after a dramatic Graveyard Walk through Main Street’s Union Cemetery adjacent to the North Creek Baptist Church.
 Actors in period costume will portray some of the former town residents buried there.
 Family names will be familiar, since many generations have remained in Johnsburg’s hamlets for more than two centuries.

 Wear comfortable shoes!
 Lighting and lanterns will be provided, but additional flashlights would be appreciated.